MSanjaySharma/AUTHENTICATION-REACT/README.md

 - User must signup and signin to verify their identity to use the application.
 - Bcryptjs and JWT used for authentication.
-- Route guarding is implemented as React HOC's.
+- Route guarding feature implemented as React HOC's.
 - Dark Mode implemented using the materialUI theming.
 - Cross tab sync of data.